pdeschen/wuff-wiki/Add-perspective-and-view-to-IDE-app.md

   </plugin>
   ```

-  then do "gradle clean build" and start product:
+  then do "gradle clean build" and start product.
+Now perspective has proper label:

   ![IdeApp-5-run-3](images/IdeApp-5-run-3.png "IdeApp-5-run-3")

+  When Wuff recognizes, that we provided one perspective and that application contains only one view, it decides to link perspective to this view.
+If you need more complex perspective, containing more views, you'll have to program it via "org.eclipse.ui.perspectiveExtensions" extension point.